Foundry Hall is a 501(c)(3) non-profit organization.

 Our Mission is to Create Community through Music, Performance and Public Art

-- To nurture the creation of original works by diverse artists and to build new audiences for their work;
+- To continue supporting the creation of original works by diverse artists and to build new audiences for their work;

-- to cultivate a local culture of creativity in performance art, literature, dance, music, and film by presenting emerging and established artists to develop and present their work in a safe, supportive, artist-focused environment;
+- To continue to cultivate a local culture of creativity in performance art, dance, music, and film in a safe, supportive, all ages, artist-focused environment;

-- to encourage education in music, performing arts, and audio/visual production by providing facilities and tools for mentorship and skill-sharing opportunities;
+- To keep encouraging education in music, performing arts, and audio/visual production by providing resources and connections for mentorship and skill-sharing opportunities;

 Michael Vanden Tak – Secretary